 The depth of knowledge and experience in Egypt also greatly contributes to the quality of their high-grade cotton.
 And remember, it's their high-grade cotton which created Egypt's reputation for lasting quality.

 Does that mean Egypt also produces 'bad' cotton?
 In a word, yes.
 Egypt's famous modern speciality, long-staple cotton, results in threads that are both stronger and thinner which create sheets that are stronger, finer, crisp-yet-soft, and last.
-If you're not shopping for 100% long-staple Egyptian cotton sheets, then there isn't a great reason to be shopping for Egyptian cotton in particular.
-Cotton from other countries is just as good as Egypt's lower grade cotton.

 However, long-staple cotton doesn't automatically guarantee beautiful sheets; the cotton grade needs to be balanced with right thread count.